Navigation: »No topics above this level«

 Toolbox based DICOM servers are able to execute a specific processing pipeline when they receive images.
 This feature allows setting up special purpose toolbox DICOM server which perform simple and well-defined processing steps in the background.

 Note: Pipelines cannot be used by DICOM servers started from a command script.

 PMOD includes a powerful database for the storage and organization of all kinds of relevant data.
 It is highly recommended that the data for pipeline processing is organized in such a database, because some processing tools will take advantage from specific relationships among data elements which can only be provided by a database.
 Furthermore, the output produced by the pipeline can directly be inserted at the appropriate database level, which is more difficult when working with directory structures.

-A study may comprise data of several groups (e.g. controls, patients) and conditions (baseline, follow-up).
+A study may comprise data of several groups (e.g. controls, subjects) and conditions (baseline, follow-up).
 In this case a separate pipeline for each group/condition pair should be prepared as explained below.
-All pipelines can then be submitted for processing at once, and the results will be conveniently aggregated for population statistics.
+All pipelines can then be submitted for processing at once, and the results will be conveniently aggregated for group statistics.

 A processing pipeline can easily be set up via the interactive user interface explained below.
 It allows choosing and configuring an arbitrary number of processing steps from a list including